PaddlePaddle/PaddleFL/README.md

 As a key product of PaddleFL, Paddle Fluid Encrypted intrinsically supports federated learning well, including horizontal, vertical and transfer learning scenarios.
 It provides both provable security (semantic security) and competitive performance.

-Below please see the installation, examples, or visit the documentation to learn more about the technical details.

 ## Framework design of PaddleFL

 ### Horizontal Federated Learning